NicoWasHere/twitch-scrape/README.md

 # twitch-scrape
 A set of python scripts made to help scrape twitch for available usernames.

 I made this project because I wanted a cool sounding username on twitch that was a normal word.
 The project uses selenium to validate twitch usernames.
 It can either test combinations of letters or names from a file.
-I used it to find my new username [smonkees](https://www.twitch.tv/smonkees).

 In the project I have a couple of files that should be run through command line.